UNEP-Economy-Division/SDG-Meter-Global-Project/README.md

 **The main goal is to launch the entire project in production mode.**
 Do not update directly this project but use the [SDG-Backend](https://github.com/Unep-Isep/SDG-Backend) and [SDG-Frontend](https://github.com/Unep-Isep/SDG-Frontend) projects instead.

-- To get changes from the current repository (except submodules) run `git pull`
-- To get changes from the submodules run `git submodule update --remote`

 ## Setup